 A few fun facts:

-I debated in the Capitol Building for my high school's constitutional debate team,
+I debated in the Capitol Building for my high school's constitutional debate team (we made top 5 in the nation!),

 I've led my college's paper,